camunda/camunda-bpm-examples/wildfly/jackson-annotations/README.md

 Jackson Annotation Example for WildFly
 ==========================================

-Since WildFly adds implicit (see [here](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments)) to each new deployment there own jackson dependencies (lower version than spin) it comes to problems with the usage of variable serialization and the usage of jackson annotations (like `@JsonIgnore` for example).
+WildFly adds implicit to each new deployment, which uses jackson annotations, the jackson dependencies (see [here](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments)).
+The version of the implicit added jackson dependencies do not match with the version of the jackson dependency, which is used by Camunda Spin.
+This leads to problems with the usage of variable serialization and the usage of jackson annotations (like `@JsonIgnore` for example).

 This example demonstrates how to configure the own application together with WildFly to use jackson annotations and json serialization.